 cc: [Name of copy recipient] - Optional -

-Sample letter to transmit a print of an advertising contract.
+Sample letter to transmit a copy of a draft plan.

 Further things to consider when writing transmittal letters to business partners